-Are you looking for a way to optimize your BIM models or maybe even reduce your IFC file size?
-Whether your working on imported geometry or building BricsCAD BIM from the beginning, we’re here to help you optimize your IFC and BIM models with our top 10 tips for lightning-fast CAD.
+Are you looking for a way to optimize your BIMs or maybe even reduce your IFC file size?
+Whether your working on imported geometry or building BricsCAD BIM from the beginning, we’re here to help you optimize your IFC and BIMs with our top 10 tips for lightning-fast CAD.

 1 IFC Import Settings